 Local Dispute Resolution

 Occasionally, members of IEP Teams will not agree about how to meet a student’s needs or about exactly what should be included in an IEP.
 Perquimans County Schools and the NC Department of Public Instruction, Exceptional Children’s Division, provide a range of resources to help the team resolve disagreements.

 When challenges arise, first communicate with the person closest to the issues.
-Discuss your concerns with your child’s teacher, the IEP Team, the principal of your child’s school, the EC Specialist, Carole Sykes, or the EC Director, Kanika Griffin.
+Discuss your concerns with your child’s teacher, the IEP Team, the principal of your child’s school, or the Director of Exceptional Education.